JungleDocs for Office 365 | Configuring Word templates

-Dynamic content are those part of a document that get filled in later and are different for each document.
-In case of a Quote this could be the product the client is interested in, the client's details, price, quote number, salesperson, description etc. In the image below the dynamic content was automatically added to the document template by using JungleDocs 365.
+Dynamic content consists of the parts of a document that will get filled in later and can be different for each document.
+In case of the Quote below this could be the product the client is interested in, the client's details, price, quote number, salesperson, description etc. In the image below the dynamic content (in the red boxes) was automatically added to the document template using JungleDocs 365.

 How to add dynamic content to a static template?

 To let JungleDocs 365 add dynamic content into a static document template you will need to add content controls to it.
 You will enter a formula or column/list name in each content control, this will tell JungleDocs from which SharePoint list to gather the data.
 In the below image you can see where content controls are placed in the document.

 Note: Read more about content controls and how to use them in the below section.

 Add dynamic content by dragging and dropping content controls